Sevenudeloin/project-ISIM/README.md

 Implementation of diffusion-limited aggregation (DLA) for procedural terrain generation and realistic rendering based on raytracing, in C++.

-Project by Oscar Morand and Ewan Lemonnier as part of the final project in an introductory course to image synthesis.
+Project by Oscar Morand and Ewan Lemonnier as part of the final assignment in an introductory course to image synthesis.

 ## Final results